Ginnie Mae (GNMA): How The Government National Mortgage Association Works, And Its Effect On The Housing Market

-Ginnie Mae secures a variety of mortgages that have the direct backing of the federal government.
+Ginnie Mae secures a variety of mortgage loans that have the direct backing of the federal government.
 Let’s run through them.

-The first loans backed by Ginnie Mae are those underwritten to the requirements of the Federal Housing Administration (FHA).
+The majority of loans backed by Ginnie Mae are those underwritten to the requirements of the Federal Housing Administration (FHA).
 FHA loans are aimed at borrowers with less-than-perfect credit or shorter histories.
-Although you can get an FHA loan with a 10% down payment if your median FICO® Score is 500 or better, most lenders, including Rocket Mortgage®, require a median score of 580 with a down payment of 3.5% or more.
+Although you can get an FHA loan with a 10% down payment if your median FICO® Score is 500 or better, most lenders, including Rocket Mortgage, require a median score of 580 with a down payment of 3.5% or more.

-It’s also important to note that you may qualify for increased flexibility around debt-to-income ratio (DTI) with a score of 620 or better.
+It’s also important to note that you may qualify for increased flexibility around your debt-to-income ratio (DTI) if you have a score of 620 or better.
 Higher credit scores can also mean lower rates if everything else is held equal.

-One thing clients should know about FHA loans is if you make the minimum down payment, there’s monthly mortgage insurance for the life of the loan to go along with an upfront mortgage insurance premium.
+One thing clients should know about FHA loans is that if you make the minimum down payment, monthly mortgage insurance payments for the life of the loan go along with an upfront mortgage insurance premium.

 GNMA also secures VA loans made through the home loan program from the Department of Veterans Affairs.
-This program is intended for eligible active-duty servicemembers, reservists, National Guard personnel, veterans and surviving spouses receiving dependency and indemnity compensation (DIC).
+This program is intended for eligible active-duty servicemembers, reservists, National Guard personnel, veterans and surviving spouses who receive dependency and indemnity compensation (DIC).

 In addition to having no required down payment, the other key selling points of this loan option include highly competitive rates and the ability to qualify with a slightly higher DTI than you could on most other loans.
-Additionally, you can take out 100% of your equity and convert it to cash if you have a high enough FICO® Score.
-Rocket Mortgage® requires a median 680.
+Additionally, you can take out 100% of your equity and convert it to cash with a minimum 620 FICO® Score.

 Ginnie Mae also backs loans made by the U.S. Development of Agriculture (USDA) through its Rural Housing Service (RHS) program.
 Intended to provide an affordable mortgage for those living in rural areas, USDA loans have several advantages.

-The main benefits of the program are that there’s no required down payment.
-Additionally, guarantee fees on USDA loans are cheaper than the monthly and upfront mortgage insurance payments for FHA loans.
+One of the main benefits of the program is that there’s no required down payment.
+Another is that guarantee, or funding, fees on USDA loans are cheaper than the monthly and upfront mortgage insurance payments for FHA loans.

 Mortgages For Native Americans

-These loans are manually underwritten so there may be some flexibility around credit depending on your situation.
-Additionally, the loan features a 1% guarantee fee that can be paid upfront or built into the loan rather than a mortgage insurance requirement.
+These loans are manually underwritten, so there may be some flexibility around credit depending on your situation.
+The loan features a 1% guarantee fee that can be paid upfront or built into the loan rather than a mortgage insurance requirement.

-At this time, Rocket Mortgage® doesn’t originate Section 184 mortgages.
+At this time, Rocket Mortgage does not originate Section 184 mortgages.

-GNMA bonds that mortgages originated by the federal government.
-Conventional loans are backed by a couple of big government-sponsored enterprises (GSEs).
-Although these are private entities and not directly agencies of the federal government, the loans to have an implied government guarantee because the GSEs entered government conservatorship after the 2008 housing crisis.
+GNMA bonds consist of mortgages originated by the federal government.
+In comparison, conventional loans are backed by a couple of big government-sponsored enterprises, also known as GSEs.
+Although these are private entities and not direct agencies of the federal government, the loans have an implied government guarantee because the GSEs entered government conservatorship after the 2008 housing crisis.